-Current pickup truck, a 2000 Toyota Tacoma 4x4 Extended Cab
+Previous pickup truck, a 2000 Toyota Tacoma 4x4 Extended Cab

+of the V6.
 I like getting 25 MPG on the highway to the trails.

 It's kind of wimpy on the highway, but offroad gearing is

 excellent.
 And this engine is expected to go 200K to 300K

-Previous pickup, a 1994 Toyota 4x4 with a 2.4L inline 4-cylinder
+Previous pickup, a 1994 Toyota 4x4 with a 2.4L inline

-somebody totalled it in a head-on
+not bad, until some knucklehead totalled it in a head-on

 Before the Toyota, a 2001 GMC Sierra 1500 4x4.
 A very

 good truck, but kind of big for some of the trails.

 First pickup, a 1997 Dodge Dakota 4x4.

-And before that, a 1970-something Jeep CJ5.
+And before that, about a million years ago, a 1974 Jeep CJ5.

 And several Volkswagon Bugs: stock and Baja and sand-rail.